Personal income tax (PIT)

 Cyprus PIT is imposed on the worldwide income of individuals who are tax residents in Cyprus.
 Individuals who are not tax residents of Cyprus are taxed only on certain types of income accrued or derived from sources in Cyprus.

 The following table lists the PIT rates and bands currently applicable to individuals:

 |Chargeable income for the tax year (EUR)||Tax rate (%)||Accumulated tax (EUR)|

 SDC is imposed only on dividend, interest (most types), and rental income earned by individuals who are both Cyprus tax resident and Cyprus domiciled for the purposes of the SDC.

-For dividend (SDC rate of 17%) and interest income (SDC rate of 30%, except for interest income earned from Cyprus government bonds, Cyprus and foreign corporate bonds listed on a recognized stock exchange, or bonds issued by Cyprus state organizations or Cyprus or foreign local authorities listed on a recognized stock exchange, where a rate of 3% applies), SDC applies instead of PIT.
+For dividend (SDC rate of 17%) and interest income (SDC rate of 30%, except for interest income earned from Cyprus government bonds, Cyprus and foreign corporate bonds listed on a recognised stock exchange, or bonds issued by Cyprus state organisations or Cyprus or foreign local authorities listed on a recognised stock exchange, where a rate of 3% applies), SDC applies instead of PIT.
 For rental income (SDC effective rate of 2.25%), SDC applies in addition to PIT.

 Non-tax residents are exempt from SDC for all their income, whether earned from Cyprus or foreign sources.
 This exemption also applies to individuals who are Cyprus tax resident but not Cyprus domiciled for the purposes of SDC.
 Anti-abuse provisions apply.